-Anyway, back to the original point of today’s post.
-I’m of course going to blog about my trip, but I thought for a little pre-trip content, I’ll kick things off today.
-This is the first time I’ve flown with hand luggage only, and while that’s probably no big deal for most people, for me, I’m a bit nervous.
+My 2019 trip to Disneyland with Lillie was is the first time I’d flown with hand luggage only, and while that’s probably no big deal for most people, for me, I was nervous AF.
 Why?
 Well, OCD – soap and all that.
 Hand luggage restrictions don’t particularly give a shit if you have OCD.
 Usually, with a checked bag, I would have all of my toiletries in there, and the only liquids in my hand luggage would be a bottle of hand sanitiser.

 - Hand sanitiser: I’m using Dettol Antibacterial Hand Gel as it dries nice and quick, and it doesn’t smell too overpowering.

 - Foundation: I currently use Rimmel Match Perfection in Fair Porcelain.
 While the whole bottle was under 100ml, it wouldn’t quite fit in the bag, so I had to decant it into a little jar.
 Just a side note, the clear bag came from Primark – it was £4 and had a couple of bottles and a small jar in it, all under 100ml.

 - Concealer: I’m using Rimmel Wake Me Up Concealer in True Ivory – I know concealer may not be a priority to most but I need the bags under my eyes covered if I’m going to feel good about my appearance.